aws/aws-cdk-rfcs/text/0253-cdk-metadata-v2.md

 construct identifier should the following components:

 * Library and version
-* Qualified class name; the qualified class name itself consists of two copmonents:
+* Qualified class name; the qualified class name itself consists of two components:
   * Submodule
   * Class name